-Child Protection information will be kept in a separate Child Protection file for each child, stored in a separate secure cabinet [and/or CPOMS.
-If CPOMS, then settings will ensure that Child Protection information is secure and can only be accessed and viewed by those permitted to].
+Child Protection information will be kept in a separate Child Protection file for each child, stored in a separate secure cabinet CPOMS settings will ensure that Child Protection information is secure and can only be accessed and viewed by those permitted to.
 Only Child Protection information will be kept in the file and this file will be kept up to date.
 Records of concern, copies of referrals, invitations to Child Protection conferences, core groups and reports will be stored here.
 All Child Protection files will include; a chronology, a contents front cover and will record significant events in the child's life.